saurav0001kumar/MAGIC-Colour/README.md

 # MAGIC_Colour
-A simple website using django to display Magic Colour for an individual.
+A simple website using django to display a Magic Colour for an individual.